kwilkins/dnd/5e-reference-doc.md

   * <a target="_blank" href='https://media.wizards.com/2015/downloads/dnd/07_UA_That_Old_Black_Magic.pdf'>That Old Black Magic</a>
     * Infernal Tiefling(subrace; standard tiefling from the PHB)
     * Abyssal Tiefling(subrace)

-### Variant Human Traits
-I don’t allow feats at first level.
-Instead of the variant traits offered in the PHB, you can opt for the following:
-  * Ability Score Increase.
-Increase three different ability scores of your choice, one by 2 and two by 1.
-  * Skills.
-You gain proficiency in two skills of your choice.
-  * Languages.
-You can speak, read, and write common and 2 other languages of your choice.

 ### Playable Classes
 All of the class options from the Player’s Handbook, Dungeon Master's Guide, and Xanthar's Guide to Everything.
 I’ve written some [descriptions for the base classes](5e-classes.html) from the PHB if you're wondering which to pick.